Shimamura-Tako/ValhallaMMO-ItemsAdderFIX/README.md

 - Get the correctly versioned and modified resource pack from the repository's root directory, then load it in the game above `generated.zip` **(RECOMMENDED)**

-- **OR** Modify the ValhallaMMO resource pack by deleting all files in the `assets/minecraft/items` directory, then load it in the game above `generated.zip`
+- **OR** Modify the ValhallaMMO resource pack by deleting all files in the `assets/minecraft/items`* directory, then load it in the game above `generated.zip`

+- - (*: In versions 1.21.3 and below, it's `assets/minecraft/models/item/*.json` and do not delete the contents of other folders in the same directory)

 3. That's it!
 Now you can freely create any items without worrying about texture conflicts with ValhallaMMO